comnetsAD/JS_Analyzer/README.md

 6. Under Privacy & Security > Certificates, click on the "View Certificates..." button.
 7. Navigate to the "Authorities" tab and click "Import...".
 8. Select proxy/ca-local.pem located in this repository.
+9. In the dialog box that opens, check the box that says "This certificate can identify websites", then click OK.

 Your Firefox browser should now be configured to use the local proxy.